LANNDS18/Kiwi_Review/README.md

 # Kiwi_review
 A movie review api enable user can review each movie in different topics and highlight the review with customized setting.

-User can create many movies, each movie contains some topics, user can write review under each topic, highlight the review that user want to concentrate on.
+User can import multiple movies, each movie contains some topics, user can write review under each topic, highlight the review that user want to concentrate on.

 ## Dependency

-.Net6.0.1 SDK, Entityframework6.0 (Bad compatibility with arm64 architecture if using arm64 .Net6 SDK)
+.NET SDK 6.0.101

+Microsoft.AspNetCore.Authentication.JwtBearer

+Microsoft.EntityFrameworkCore 6.0.1

+Microsoft.IdentityModel.Tokens6.15.1

+MySql.Data 8.0.28

+MySql.EntityFrameworkCore 6.0.0

+Newtonsoft.Json 13.0.1

+Swashbuckle.AspNetCore 6.2.3

+System.IdentityModel.Tokens.Jwt 6.15.1

-Install all dependencies with NuGet.
+Download .NET SDK in https://dotnet.microsoft.com/en-us/ Install all dependencies with NuGet.

 ## RUN